 As part of the service agreement between Arch and Watford, Arch provides administrative services for the direct business, retroceded business from Arch entities, and any outward reinsurance purchased by Watford.
-A key monitoring procedure performed by Arch with respect to credit risk is an aged receivable report, which measures and tracks the magnitude and age of outstanding balances due to Watford by its cedents.
+A key monitoring procedure performed by Arch with respect to credit risk is an aged receivable report, which measures and tracks the magnitude and age of outstanding balances due to Watford by its cedants.
 In addition, Watford monitors its own outward reinsurance recoverable on a quarterly basis as part of its Risk Management Report.

-At 31 December 2017 the majority of reinsurance recoverables for paid and unpaid losses were due from ARL which has a rating of A+ from A.M.
+At 31 December 2019 the majority of reinsurance recoverables for paid and unpaid losses were due from entities with a rating of A- or better from A.M.
 Best Company.